 The Iowa Canon of Ancient Authors and Works, currently under development, will feature a database that aims to record all known Greek and Latin authors and their writings, including fragmentary and lost texts, from the earliest period through the seventh century CE.
 It will provide extensive metadata for each work, including the date and place of its composition; its status as pseudepigraphic or disputed; its status as complete, fragmentary, or lost; its status as a translation or original Latin composition; its status as Christian or non-Christian; attested abbreviations for the work; a genre designation based on the project’s genre typology; and cross references to other canonical ids (such as the Perseus Catalog, digilibLT, the Packard Latin Canon, and VIAF).
 The Canon’s metadata will be available through multi-faceted search and browse in a map-centered interface which visualizes user-selected works according to the location of their author.
-A beta version, to be released in Winter 2020, will focus on the Latin Canon, with some Greek entries.
+A beta version, to be released in Spring 2021, will focus on the Latin Canon, with some Greek entries.
 The subsequent phase of the project will be the integration of the Latin Canon with the Greek Canon through their shared metadata categories.